jukka-is/youtube-comment-picker/readme.md

 # Youtube comment picker

-Simple tool for picking a winner among comments posted on a Youtube video.
+Simple tool for picking a random winner among comments posted on Youtube video.

 ## How to set up